quiltdata/quilt/docs/Catalog/PackageDialog.md

-# Package dialog state
+# Opening package dialog via a URL

-You can use permanent links to the package dialog with pre-defined state.
+You can use the `createPackage` query parameter to create a URL that opens the Quilt Catalog directly to the package dialog with certain information already filled in.

 Available parameters are